Drain Cleaning Frequently Asked Questions

 If there is a drain in your home, we can clean it.
 All of our training and plumbing tools keep us ready to eliminate any clog in any room.
-You never have to flip through websites looking for a plumber who can handle your drain cleaning job because you already found us!
+You never have to flip through websites looking for a plumber who can handle your drain cleaning.
+You've already found us!

-- Kitchen: A majority of calls for drain cleaning service place our plumbing technicians in the kitchen.
-Putting one wrong thing down a garbage disposal can wreak havoc on the drain, after all.
+- Kitchen - Most drain cleaning services place our plumbing technicians in the kitchen.
+Putting one wrong thing down your garbage disposal can wreak havoc on the drain, after all.

-- Bathroom: Many drain cleaning jobs also require us to deal with a bad clog in a bathroom, such as down a tub drain or a toilet.
+- Bathroom - Many drain cleaning jobs also require us to deal with a bad clog in a bathroom.
+Toothpaste and hair build-up are common causes.

-- Garage: People who use their garages as a workshop sometimes sweep dust and debris into drains in the garage floor.
+- Garage - Garages used as workshops can spread debris into drains in the garage floor.
 While this habit seems innocuous, it can quickly lead to a clog.

-- Sewer line: You should not wait to get a sewer line clog cleared up.
-Sewer backflow can be hazardous to your health by contaminating your home’s potable water.
+- Sewer Line - You should not wait to get a sewer line clog cleared up.
+Sewer backflow can contaminate your home’s potable water.

 Is My Drain Really Clogged?